 It's a simple choice.

-You can trade in your dreams and destiny in exchange for comfort and conformity.
+You have the option of trading in your dreams and destiny in exchange for a life of comfort and conformity.

 You know the choice John made.